sazk07/fcc-boilerplate-project-library/README.md

 # Personal Library

-This is the boilerplate for the Personal Library project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/personal-library
+A Personal Library project made with NodeJS as part of freeCodeCamp projects.